mathiasrw/argmate/README.md

 argv = argMate(['--foo', 'bar', '-i']);
 // {_: ['bar'], foo: true, i: true}

-// Use the `=` notation for assignment, with or without seperation to the value
+// Use the `=` notation for assignment, with or without separation to the value
 // Type is inferred from the value (string or number) argv = argMate(['--foo=', 'bar', '-i=123']);
 // {_: [], foo: 'bar', i: 123}